AniruddhaNayek/No_more_Landslides/README.md

 ## Additional details

-**Real time simulation of obtaining information through sensors of area to be monitored for landslides ( Phase-2 deployment plan )**
+**Real time simulation of obtaining geological-information through sensors of area to be monitored for landslides ( Phase-2 deployment plan )**

 To predict the landslides for a particular region its significant to monitor the factors like temperature,humidity,weather,soil etc of that particular region.